ioBroker/ioBroker.admin/packages/jsonConfig/SCHEMA.md

   - `trim` - default is true.
 Set this attribute to `false` if trim is not desired.
   - `minRows` - default is 1.
 Set this attribute to `2` or more if you want to have a textarea with more than one row.
   - `maxRows` - max rows of textarea.
 Used only if `minRows` > 1.
+  - `noClearButton` - if true, the clear button will not be shown

 - `number`
   - `min` - minimal value